How Can Cat Litter Make You Sick?

 Congenital Transmission:

-- Pregnant women who become infected can pass the parasite to their unborn children, potentially leading to severe developmental issues or miscarriage.
+- Toxoplasma gondii in Pregnant women who become infected can pass the parasite to their unborn children, potentially leading to severe developmental issues or miscarriage.

 -